NATIONAL MERRY-GO-ROUND DAY

 - The earliest known depiction of the merry-go-round is in 500 A.D.
 The Byzantine Empire’s ride depicts baskets carrying riders suspended from a central pole.

 - In the 1840s, Franz Wiesenoffer created the first merry-go-round in the United States in Hessville, Ohio.

 - July 25, 1871 – The first carousel patent.

 HOW TO OBSERVE

-In 2014, Bette Largent, President of the National Carousel Association, and carousel historian, Ronald Hopkins founded National Merry-Go-Round Day to shine a spotlight on these beautiful, historical creations that still bring joy to people of all ages.
+In 2014, Bette Largent, President of the National Carousel Association, and carousel historian, Ronald Hopkins founded National Merry-Go-Round Day.
+They created the day to shine a spotlight on these beautiful, historical creations.
 The date commemorates the first U.S. patent issued in 1871 to William Schneider of Davenport, Iowa for the modern carousel.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!